 These criteria do not intend to define a set of requirements for controlled vocabularies in general; they are only intended to be used for the selection of the controlled vocabularies that are proposed for this Application Profile.

+A major advantage of controlled vocabualries is that they can be maintained and updated independently of the DCAT-AP.NAP specification.
+This may be a benefit, if some of the vocabularies need to be adopted due to the technological progress.
+E.g., data formats could be added under the property “format” of the class “Distribution”, when needed.

 Controlled vocabularies to be used